-Hi, I am Andy Kumar, CEO / Founder of City Express Travel I am simply excited to be part of this company, because a few brave individuals on a mission trip – sharing the gospel made a huge difference in my life bringing hope, healing and joy in our family’s life.
-I would like to tell you about City Express Travel.
-My dear mother introduced me to the Gospel of Jesus Christ.
-I was very much attracted to mother’s Christian faith, after witnessing a great sense of joy and peace in her turmoil-filled life.
-I was totally impressed with the simplicity, yet unique story of “the love of God so powerfully expressed through the cross of Jesus”.
-I accepted Christ in my heart, and thus started my journey of Christian faith.
-It was all done because few Christian Men & Women from Canada on a mission trip came to share the gospel of grace in India.
-In 1986, when we started City Express Travel, I had no idea we will be involved in sending over 100,000 short-term missionaries all over the globe.
-It is humbling to realize that we are able to play our small role in rebuilding lives in different parts of the world.
-So now you know my personal story, and the reason I get deep personal fulfillment and satisfaction of arranging mission trips and group travel, over and over and over again.
-Thank you for your kind support.
-Please let me know how we can assist you planning your trip.
-We’ll handle all the complex travel planning details, so you can focus on achieving the “Big Picture” of your mission.
-Andy Kumar CEO / Founder City Express Travel
+Hi, I am Andy Kumar, CEO and founder of City Express Travel, and I am excited to be a part of this company.
+Because of a few brave individuals on a mission trip, sharing the gospel made a huge difference in my life, and brought hope, healing, and joy to my family.
+My dear mother introduced me to the Gospel of Jesus Christ, and I was attracted to her Christian faith after witnessing a great sense of joy and peace in her turmoil-filled life.
+I was impressed with the simplicity, yet profound story of “the love of God so powerfully expressed through the cross of Jesus.”
+I accepted Christ in my heart and started my journey of Christian faith, all because of a few Canadian Christians who came to India on a mission trip to share the Gospel of Grace.

 When we started City Express Travel in 1986, I had no idea we would be involved in sending over 100,000 short-term missionaries all over the globe.
 It is humbling to realize the role we play in rebuilding lives in many parts of the world.